ajitgoel/Notes/InterviewQuestions/Java/SpringIO-Tutorial-Rest.md

 With all this in place, your order fulfillment service is capable of conditionally showing what operations are available.
 It also guards against invalid operations.

-By leveraging the protocol of hypermedia and links, clients can be built sturdier and less likely to break simply because of a change in the data.
-And Spring HATEOAS eases building the hypermedia you need to serve to your clients.
+==By leveraging the protocol of hypermedia and links, clients can be built sturdier and less likely to break simply because of a change in the data.
+And Spring HATEOAS eases building the hypermedia you need to serve to your clients.==

 ## Summary